MuhammadUmer241/Non-Gen-AI/README.md

 # Configuration
-This repository currently doesn't require any specific configuration.
+<a name="Configuration"></a>This repository currently doesn't require any specific configuration.
 However, if you plan to use external services or modify the code, you might need to set up environment variables or configure certain parameters.

 # Issues and Contributing
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the repository's GitHub page.
+<a name="IssuesandContributing"></a>If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the repository's GitHub page.
 Contributions are welcome!
 To contribute:

 1.Fork the repository.
 2.Create a new branch for your feature or bug fix.